Why Python is the Ideal Choice for Final Year Projects?

 4. AI Chatbot

-A conversational AI system that uses Natural Language Processing (NLP) to understand and respond to user inputs in a human-like manner.
-It can simulate conversations, answer questions, and perform tasks through chat, making it ideal for customer service and virtual assistants.
+An artificial intelligence chat system that can interact with users using Natural Language Processing (NLP) to process user inputs and generate human-like outputs.
+The chat system can simulate conversations, answer questions, and execute tasks through chat, making it a perfect fit for customer service and virtual assistants.

 Key Features